testrashmi/codeenginetryjob/README.md

   ![](img/Platformlogs.png)

-   * From your Code Engine scriptjob, click Submit job.
+   * From your Code Engine scriptjob page, click Submit job.

    * Job runs : View all of your job runs submitted from your configuration.